sdaulton/TaxiPrediction/Homepage.md

 * We especially used the cluster to load the 60+ GB of raw data into an Amazon S3 bucket, and to process and prepare the data for input into machine learning algorithms.

 #### Data cleansing: ([notebook](https://github.com/sdaulton/TaxiPrediction/blob/master/DataPrepAWSSpark.ipynb))
+* We setup our cluster in AWS and stored the dataset in S3 [notebook](https://github.com/sdaulton/TaxiPrediction/blob/master/1.%20Setup%20Project.ipynb)
 * We had to parse 440 million records and remove dirty records (e.g. nulls, invalid geographical coordinates, etc.)
 * Feature extraction:
   * Location features: We used geohashing to discretize the location data.
 This is very important because we were able to adjust the granularity of the precision of the location (different size of rectangles) - and make predictions on these locations.